Saad el-Shazly: High Minarets Plan "Operation Badr"

-This was the plan developed by Al-Shazly to attack the Israeli forces and storm the Suez Canal in August 1971, which he called the "High Minarets" plan:
+This was the plan developed by Shazly to attack the Israeli forces and storm the Suez Canal in August 1971, which he called the "High Minarets" plan:

 This plan was drawn up due to the weakness of the Egyptian Air Force and the weak capabilities in the Egyptian Air Defense Command, which prevented a major offensive operation.
 However, a limited operation could be carried out to cross the Suez Canal, destroy the Barlev Line and occupy 10 to 12 kilometers east of the canal, which was the maximum range of Egyptian air defense, and then switch to take defensive positions.

 The philosophy of this plan was that Israel had two weaknesses:

 The first was the inability to withstand human losses due to the small number of its members.

 The second was to prolong the duration of the war.
 In all previous wars, it depended on lightning wars that ended within four or six weeks at the most.
 Because during this period it mobilized 18% of the Israeli people and this was a very high percentage.
 Moreover, the economic situation would be severely affected in Israel due to the interruption of education, agriculture and industry.
 Because most of those who worked in these institutions were ultimately officers and soldiers in the Israeli armed forces.

 The plan had two other dimensions in terms of depriving Israel of its most important combat advantages:

 The first: denying him the attack from the sides because the sides of the Egyptian army will be based on the Mediterranean Sea in the north, and on the Gulf of Suez in the south, and will not be able to attack from the rear, which will be the Suez Canal hence he will have to attack in front of it, and pay the heavy price.